 When you want to cut costs in response to increased wages, your employee retention rate can be a powerful tool.
 Retained employees can make your marketing and hiring processes more efficient and save you money on manual efforts.
 Content employees can become your company's biggest ambassadors, sharing their experiences and gratitude.
 It's also much more affordable to keep a good employee than advertise for, hire, onboard and train a new one.

 Satisfied long-term employees can shape the opinions and perceptions of their family members, friends and social media connections, creating quality marketing material to reach potential applicants.
 Your marketing teams can reach more individuals with less effort, helping you save money on hiring initiatives.

-On the other hand, insourcing can be another great way to offset costs.
-When certain setbacks happen, third-party services are often better equipped to handle them.
+Insourcing can be another great way to offset costs.
+But when certain setbacks happen, third-party services are often better equipped to handle them.
 One overlooked method of administrative cost-cutting is toll management.
-Managing toll accounts and bills can be headache-inducing and take time out of managing other core parts of your business.
-Using an external organization such as Bestpass with the expertise to take them on can save you in both toll fees and administrative hours managing toll.
+Managing toll accounts and bills takes time out of managing other core parts of your business.
+Using an external organization, such as Bestpass, can save you in both toll fees and administrative hours managing tolls.

 The trucking industry is no stranger to obstacles and periods of uncertainty.
-By using the methods listed above, you can move beyond short-term solutions to a solution that can get you through the long haul and offset the increases in driver compensation.
+By using the methods listed above, you can move beyond short-term strategies to a solution that gets you through the long haul and offset the increases in driver compensation.

 Not sure which Bestpass plan is right for you?
 Our tolling specialists are here to help.
 They can identify the right transponder strategy to save you the most money and time.